BibliothecaDAO/master-scroll/docs/economics/nexus.md

 ## The Nexus

 Transactions within the protocol rely on trading with $LORDS.
 And with these transactions comes a fee (to power the Nexus).
-These fees are currently set at the following %, however, as with any decentralised protocol, governance can vote to alter these.
+These fees are currently set at the following %, however, as with any decentralized protocol, governance can vote to alter these.

 | Action | Fee |
 | ----------- | ----------- |